AdobeDocs/commerce-learn.en/help/site-management/catalog-import.md

 level: Beginner, Intermediate

 ---
-# Learn options for importing a catalog
+# Options for importing a catalog

 There are a few native methods for importing a catalog into Adobe Commerce.
 Each method has its own reasoning for usage along with pros and cons that must be considered.